ishmal/ctiny/README.md

 # cwtiny
-URL shortener designed for the needs of the CW operator
+URL shortener for people.

+This was originally designed for Morse code, but it helps with all URLs that need to be shared by human channels.
+You can shorten the URL here and pass it to another person with a variety of means:   voice,  a piece of paper. etc.

-During the course of a ham radio Morse conversation, the participants might wish to exchange URL's to web sites.
-Sending "http://" is painful on CW, so an alternate way seems like a good idea.
+During the course of a conversation, the participants might wish to exchange URL's to web sites.
+Sending "http://" is painful to communicate, so an alternate way seems like a good idea.

 Here is the good idea: shorten the URL to something that is easy to send.
 Only letters, case insensitive, and as few as possible.
 Make the short URL's short-lived, so that the nicer shorter codes become available again.
-And since CW is manual, keep the user's necessary actions to a minimum.
+And keep the user's necessary actions to a minimum.

 To make a CTiny URL, paste the real URL into the upper field